DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 #### Safe Spaces Where We Do the Dialogue Thing
 - **The Starting Room** - The starting room is an empty room that somewhat resembles a prison cell.
 Inside this room is an **Interaction Gateway** that allows **Main Character** to communicate with their allies.
 This room is the player's starting point and is where they will spawn after dying.
-	- The first time the player plays the game, this **Interaction Gateway** will have a character named **Ally 1** who will explain their situation.
+	- The first time the player plays the game, this **Interaction Gateway** will have a character named **Magnus** who will explain their situation.
 - Shop
 - Item rooms or something idk
 - Boss rooms after beating the boss

 #### Allies
-- **Ally 1** - This character is the first ally that **Main Character** meets.
+- **Magnus** - This character is the first ally that **Main Character** meets.
 They are the one who interfered with the sealing spell and are the one who explains the situation to **Main Character**.
 They are a powerful mage who has been fighting for **The Bruh Coalition** for a long time.
 - The rest of the allies have less story significance and are just there to provide information about the world and the war.
 - Idea: Much like other rogue-likes, the player randomly meets new people as they progress through the game, which unlocks those NPCs for use in later playthroughs
 	- In this game, we will see these characters in the **Interaction Gateways** (throughout the game and at the start of each run)